ppy/osu-wiki/news/2026/2026-05-05-battle-of-the-box-2026-waifu-cup-concludes.md

     }
 </style>

-One particular highlight from this year is that we were honoured to introduce **five** original works to the osu!
-Community, all featuring Hatsune Miku (and one featuring Megurine Luka)!
+One particular highlight from this year is that we were honoured to introduce [**five** original works](/wiki/Community/Bespoke_music#battle-of-the-box-2026%3A-waifu-cup) to the osu! community, all featuring Hatsune Miku (and one featuring Megurine Luka)!
 Check them all out below by listening to the previews, and click their song banners to view the beatmaps themselves.

 #### Round of 16